dbgate/dbgate.github.io/about.md

 permalink: /about/
 ---

-I started to develop DbGate at the beginning of 2020.
+I started to develop DbGate at the end of 2019.
 Main reason was, that I switched from Windows to Linux, where it was quite hard to find any usable database tool.

 # DbGate goals
 * Simple, but powerful.
 One toolbar, no milions of icons without description.
 Heavy use of context menu